The most complete lovebird genetics calculator online. Predict offspring for any pairing, Opaline, Aqua, Parblue, Pale Fallow, Ino, Cinnamon and more.

 This calculator primarily models Agapornis fischeri (Fischer's lovebird).
 Fischer's lovebirds are closely related to Agapornis roseicollis (peach-faced lovebird) and the two are often hybridized in aviculture, though hybrids are typically infertile.
 The key distinction for genetics is that Opaline and Pallid mutations are specific to Fischer's lovebirds and do not behave the same way in roseicollis.
 Many of the Aqua, Parblue, and Blue mutations present in roseicollis also appear in fischeri with similar inheritance patterns, which is why this calculator applies accurately to both species for most mutation types.

-Fischer's lovebirds typically live 10–15 years in captivity with proper care, diet, and housing.
-Some well-kept birds have been documented reaching 18–20 years, though this is uncommon.
+Fischer's lovebirds typically live 15 to 20 years in captivity with proper care, diet, and housing, with 25 years documented as the maximum under exceptional care.
+Animal Diversity Web (University of Michigan) gives a captive range of 15 to 25 years, and the African Wildlife Foundation gives up to 25 years.
 In the wild, lifespan is shorter due to predation and environmental pressures.
 The quality of diet (fresh vegetables, pellets, seeds), social interaction, aviary space, and veterinary care are the main factors determining captive lifespan.
 Breeding females tend to have shorter lifespans than non-breeding birds due to the physical demands of egg production.
 See the Fischer's lovebird Wikipedia article for species overview.

 The Fischer's lovebird is scientifically classified as Agapornis fischeri.
 It belongs to the family Psittaculidae (parrots), genus Agapornis (lovebirds).
-The species was first described in 1887–1888 by Anton Reichenow and named in honor of the German explorer Gustav Fischer.
+The species was first described in 1887 by Anton Reichenow and named in honor of Gustav Adolf Fischer (1848 to 1886), a German physician and explorer.
 The genus name Agapornis comes from the Greek words agape (love) and ornis (bird), a reference to the strong pair bonds these birds form.
 Agapornis fischeri is one of 9 recognized lovebird species, all native to Africa and Madagascar.

 Agapornis fischeri has over 50 recognized base mutations and hundreds of documented mutation combinations when multiple genes are stacked.
 The full mutation database is catalogued by MutaBase (Ornitho-Genetics VZW).
-The main categories are: Blue series mutations (Blue 1, Blue 2, Parblue), Aqua mutations (Aqua B1, Aqua B2, Aqua Homo), sex-linked recessive mutations (Opaline, Pallid, Cinnamon), autosomal recessive mutations (Ino/Lutino/Albino, Pale Fallow, Dun Fallow, Bronze Fallow, Dilute, Red Factor), and autosomal dominant incomplete mutations (Euwing, Greywing, Misty, Dark Factor, Violet).
+The main categories are: Blue series mutations (Blue 1, Blue 2, Parblue), Aqua mutations (Aqua B1, Aqua B2, Aqua Homo), sex-linked recessive mutations (Opaline, Pallid, Cinnamon), autosomal recessive mutations (Ino/Lutino/Albino, DEC, Pastel, Recessive Pied, Pale Fallow, Dun Fallow, Bronze Fallow, Dilute, Red Factor), autosomal dominant incomplete mutations (Euwing, Misty), the autosomal dominants Dominant Pied and Slaty, and the sex-linked dominant Greywing.
 The Yellow Face gene can be combined with any blue-series or Aqua mutation to add yellow face markings.
-This calculator models 16 mutation groups covering the most commonly worked mutations in serious breeding programs.
+This calculator models 22 mutation groups covering the most commonly worked mutations in serious breeding programs.

 Fischer's lovebirds are native to a small inland area of northern Tanzania in East Africa, specifically the region north and northwest of Lake Victoria, including the Serengeti plains, Ngorongoro area, and the Mara River region.
-They live at altitudes of 1,100–2,200 meters in savannah woodland, grassland with scattered trees, and the edges of forests.
+They live at altitudes of 1,100-2,200 meters in savannah woodland, grassland with scattered trees, and the edges of forests.
+Some populations extend into Rwanda and Burundi during periods of drought, according to Animal Diversity Web.
 The IUCN Red List classifies the species as Near Threatened, with wild population estimates ranging from 290,000 to 1,000,000 individuals.
 In aviculture, the global captive population is vastly larger than the wild population.
 The largest breeding communities are in Europe (Belgium, Germany, Netherlands), South Asia (Bangladesh, Pakistan, India), and Southeast Asia (Indonesia, Philippines), where Fischer's lovebirds have been selectively bred for color mutations for decades.

 Methodology & Sources